-Percussion music is integral to West African culture – and witnessing a percussion performance is an essential experience.
+Percussion music is integral to West African culture – and witnessing a percussion performance is an essential experience here in Gambia.
 As their representative Mohammed tells me, “When you hear drums you feel something inside your body, because they have this super natural power.
 It goes into our body and touches our soul.
 You see when a drum beat has the same pulse as our heartbeat, we hear the spirit of the drum sound.”

 As someone who’s not the least bit musically inclined, I can’t really understand what he’s saying.
 I decide to close my eyes and try to feel the drum beat.
 Maybe he’s right.
 When the drum beat is in sync with your heartbeat, you feel the music in your body.

 Here’s a short video of the spectacular performance, hope it takes you there with us.

 Disclosure: My trip was made possible by The Gambia Experience but all opinions expressed above are my own.